sketchplugins/plugin-directory/README.md

 - [Import Symbols](https://github.com/kmerc/sketch-import-symbols), by kmerc: Easily import symbols from another Sketch file
 - [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
 - [JSON to Layers](https://github.com/littlebusters/json-to-layers), by littlebusters: Convert to Layers on Sketch from JSON (with Fireworks PNG structure).
+- [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Keyboard Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
 As a bonus you can specify the resize amount.
 - [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch.
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)